Differences between fixed and adjustable rate loans

-At the beginning of a a fixed-rate loan, the majority your payment goes toward interest.
-That reverses as the loan ages.
+During the early amortization period of a fixed-rate loan, most of your payment goes toward interest, and a significantly smaller percentage toward principal.
+That gradually reverses itself as the loan ages.

-Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
-People choose fixed-rate loans when interest rates are low and they wish to lock in at this lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a favorable rate.
-Call Trustin Mortgage, LLC at (302) 765-8089 for details.
+You might choose a fixed-rate loan to lock in a low rate.
+Borrowers choose these types of loans when interest rates are low and they wish to lock in this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at a favorable rate.
+Call Trustin Mortgage, LLC at (302) 765-8089 to learn more.

-There are many different types of Adjustable Rate Mortgages.
-ARMs usually adjust every six months, based on various indexes.
+There are many types of Adjustable Rate Mortgages.
+ARMs usually adjust twice a year, based on various indexes.

-You might choose an Adjustable Rate Mortgage to take advantage of a lower introductory rate and count on moving, refinancing or absorbing the higher rate after the introductory rate expires.
-ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates when they can't sell their home or refinance at the lower property value.
+You might choose an ARM to take advantage of a lower initial interest rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
+ARMs are risky if property values go down and borrowers cannot sell or refinance their loan.

 Have questions about mortgage loans?
 Call us at (302) 765-8089.
 It's our job to answer these questions and many others, so we're happy to help!

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.